Taiwan urges progress on EU investment deal as bloc courts chip firms

-TAIPEI : A Taiwanese minister on Thursday urged the European Union to make "effective" progress on talks on a long-stalled investment deal, as the bloc courts closer links to major chipmakers based on the tech powerhouse island, notably TSMC.
+TAIPEI: A Taiwanese minister on Thursday (Oct 12) urged the European Union (EU) to make "effective" progress on talks on a long-stalled investment deal, as the bloc courts closer links to major chipmakers based on the tech powerhouse island, notably Taiwan Semiconductor Manufacturing Corp (TSMC).

 Taiwan has repeatedly pushed for the conclusion of a Bilateral Investment Agreement (BIA) with the EU, saying it would help encourage more Taiwanese investment, especially from chip companies.